Skip to main content

 [root@hostname ~]# ls /opt/netapp/lib/ontap_mediator/ontap_mediator/SCST_mod_keys/ README.module-signing scst_module_key.der scst_module_key.priv

 4. Reboot the host and use your device's UEFI Boot Manager to approve the new MOK.
-You'll need the passphrase provided for the mokutil in step 2.
+You'll need the passphrase provided for the mokutil utility in the step where you check if UEFI Secure Boot is enabled on your system.